kachick/chawan/README.md

 	* If you are using a system where the default make program is not GNU make (e.g. BSD), install gmake and use it in the following steps.
 4. Download parts of Chawan found in other repositories: `make submodule`
 5. Run `make`.
-(By default, this will build in release mode for development, use `make TARGET=debug`.
+(By default, this will build in release mode; for development, use `make TARGET=debug`.
 For details, see [doc/build.md](doc/build.md).)
 6. If you want manpages, run `make manpage`.
 7. Finally, install using `make install` (e.g. `sudo make install`)